GVCLab/EmoCAST/README.md

 ![teaser](assets/teaser.png)

-We introduce **EmoCAST**, a novel diffusion-based emotional talking head system for in-the-wild images that incorporates flexible and customizable emotive text prompts, as shown in the example.
+We introduce **EmoCAST**, a novel diffusion-based emotional talking head system for in-the-wild images from a single image, audio, and the emotional text description.

 ## 📸 Video Demo